 I’d also like to thank Better Body Food Organic Cacao for the “secret trick” to these one bowl vegan double dark chocolate brownies.
-Yep, my secret it OUT!
+Yep, my secret is OUT!

 Although, this secret is meant to be shared.
 Cause… you guys… this extra dark chocolate cacao powder is some seriously potent real food nourishment.
 I’m gonna get all nerdy and talk about it now.
 Mmmm k?

-But what I love about this amazing chocolate is that is can turn a basic one bowl vegan brownie recipe into a decadent tasting (like flourless chocolate cake like) dessert.
+But what I love about this amazing chocolate is that is can turn a basic one bowl vegan brownie recipe into a decadent tasting (flourless chocolate cake like) dessert.

 Cocoa powder (spelled C-O-C-O-A) is very similar to cacao except cocoa undergoes a bit more heat during processing.
 But don’t worry, it’s still EXTREMELY healthy and loaded with antioxidants.
-Plus it’s naturally sugar free and great in baking as well!
+Plus cacao powder is naturally sugar free and great in baking as well!
 Like Hot Chocolate brownies.